-If you are a victim of a sexual assault, domestic violence, dating violence, or stalking, go to a safe place and call 911 or a University Security Officer at 417-208-0800 or contact another University campus security authority.
-You should also contact the University's Title IX Coordinator Jessie James, Director of Legal Affairs and Risk Management, jjames@kansascity.edu 816-654-7109.
+If you are a victim of a sexual assault, domestic violence, dating violence, or stalking, go to a safe place and call 911 or a University Security Officer at 816-654-7911 or contact another University campus security authority.
+You may also contact the University's Title IX Coordinator Jessie James, Director of Legal Affairs and Risk Management, jjames@kansascity.edu 816-654-7109.